Satay

 Ingredients

-- 2 lbs.
-(1kg) boneless and skinless chicken thigh and leg meat
+- 2 lbs (1kg) boneless and skinless chicken breasts, thighs, or legs

 - 1 cucumber, cut into small pieces